-The University of Illinois at Chicago invites expressions of interest and nominations for the position of University Librarian and Dean of Libraries.
+The University of Illinois at Chicago (UIC) invites expressions of interest and nominations for the next University Librarian and Dean of Libraries, for a vibrant library at a growing public university in the heart of one of America’s great cities.
 The University seeks an experienced and strategic leader who will create a vision and a plan to advance the mission of the University by building on the Library’s momentum to provide innovative services to diverse users and communities.
-The Dean reports to the Provost and Vice Chancellor for Academic Affairs, is the executive officer for the University Library and is a permanent member of the University Deans Council.
+The Dean reports to the Provost and Vice Chancellor for Academic Affairs, is the executive officer for the University Library and is a member of the University Deans Council.

 Candidates for University Librarian and Dean of Libraries at UIC should possess the following qualifications: